Years of Experience

 Benefits and Perks

-Paid time off is in short supply here, with only 45 percent receiving paid vacation and two in five workers receiving paid sick days.
-Just over two-fifths of workers save up for retirement through a 401(k) plan.
-For the vast majority of survey participants, benefits include health insurance, and a large number of workers get dental coverage, too.
-A few more workplace perks are life insurance, tuition reimbursement, gym membership, and relocation expenses.
+Paid time off is scarce, with only about 45 percent receiving paid vacation and more than a third of workers receiving sick leave.
+A 401(k) program is available, and more than two-fifths of workers use it to save for retirement.
+At U.S. Army, a large number of employees have health insurance, and a large number of respondents have dental coverage.
+Employees can also look forward to life insurance, tuition reimbursement, gym membership, and relocation expenses.